Information for health professionals

 Most adult males cannot be vaccinated free of charge by the NHS.
 The only men eligible for free HPV vaccination in the UK are men who have sex with men (MSM) aged up to 45 (there is no lower age limit).
-MSM are now able to request vaccination at sexual health (GUM) or HIV clinics; they no longer have to be attending a clinic for another reason (e.g. STI diagnosis or treatment).
-MSM who present specifically for HPV vaccination are not eligible, although some clinics may use their discretion.
+MSM are now able to request vaccination at sexual health (GUM) or HIV clinics; they no longer have to be attending a clinic for another reason.
 Doctors in these clinics can also offer HPV vaccination to transgender people.

 MSM who are in prison are also eligible for free HPV vaccinations from prison health services.

-These are the main arguments for and against opting for a private vaccination for a boy (who is not eligible for NHS vaccination) or man:
+These are the main arguments for and against opting for a private vaccination for a boy (who is not eligible for free NHS vaccination) or man:

 Arguments for private vaccination